Leah Hope speaks to the Cooks for an ABC Channel 7 interview on Advocate Medical

 “It’s shocking and nerve wracking,” Jason told the reporter.
 He also expressed concerns about the couple’s credit future.

-If you have been a victim of the negligence of Advocate Medical, you can sign up to be a part of the legal action by clicking here.
+If you have been a victim of the negligence of Advocate Medical, you can sign up to be a part of the legal action.